dataform-co/dataform/content/docs/getting-started-tutorial/managing-dependencies.md

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-primary" markdown="1">
 <h4 class="bp3-heading">The ref() function</h4>
-The use the ref() function, pass it the database, schema and name of the dataset you're referencing.
+To use the ref() function, pass it the database, schema and name of the dataset you're referencing.
 Database and schema are optional: you'll only need to specify these if there are multiple datasets in your project with the same name.
-Read more about the ref() function [here](https://docs.dataform.co/reference#ICommonContext)
+Read more about the ref() function [here](/reference#ICommonContext)
 </a></div>

 3. Once you can see that your query is valid you can publish the table to your warehouse by clicking on `Publish Table`.